-There are seven module quizzes.
+There are 8 weekly quizzes.
 The quizzes are NOT proctored and are open book/notes.
 Each quiz consists of 5-10 multiple choice, T/F, fill-in the blank type of questions.
-You have three attempts for each quiz and your highest score is kept.
-The quizzes are due on Sunday at 11:59pm and the answers will be available on Monday.
-No late quizzes are allowed.
+You have two attempts for each quiz and your highest score is kept.
+The quizzes are due on Sunday at 11:59pm.
+No late quizzes are or extensions are allowed.
+However, your lowest quiz score will be dropped.